Support for young victims and witnesses of crime

 Partner violence

 You might be experiencing violence yourself.
 When you start a relationship with someone it can be hard to work out what is okay and what is not.
-To help you work it out, read our lists of abusive behaviours.
+To help you work it out, read our lists of harmful behaviours.

 If any of these things are happening in your relationship you should ask for help.